ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 After the stage is completed, you can review the translated files from the console output.
 You can also direct translators to the files so that they can review the machine-translation output and provide revisions to improve quality.
 The revisions are stored in a Cloudant™ database and take precedence over any future machine translations of the same strings.

-For more information about using the Globalization Pipeline service from the Bluemix Dashboard, [see the Globalization Pipeline service documentation](https://www.ng.bluemix.net/docs/services/GlobalizationPipeline/index.html).
+For more information about using the Globalization Pipeline service from the {{site.data.keyword.Bluemix_notm}} Dashboard, [see the Globalization Pipeline service documentation](https://www.ng.bluemix.net/docs/services/GlobalizationPipeline/index.html).

 -->